nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 ### Front-end validation
 * If the validators of the form fields in the form object straightforward like `validators.Required`, the required HTML tags for front end validation are rendered in the `{{form.field()|safe}}` itself.
 This is an additional advantage of using WTForms
 * If additional attributes for front-end valdation are required, those can be explicitly mentioned during rendering, for example `{{ form.uEmail(type="date") }}`
-* Front-end input validation in the browser can be achieved using simple HTML attributes like "required", "minlength", "min", "max"
 * Third-party JavaScript libraries like validator.js can also be used for front-end validation in the browser

 ### Server-side Form handling